 Many people think that presentation skills come naturally.
 For some lucky people this is true, but for the rest of us mere mortals presenting is a daunting minefield of rights and wrongs.
+To help us out with our lack of natural talent, the guys down at Microsoft UK organised for us to take part in a two day speaker training session organised by Melita Walton and delivered by Alan Elston of leading edge presentations.

 I've said it before (four years ago, to be precise), and I'll say it again.
 Software is in the ascendant at Sun Microsystems.
 Last time I said it, the then up-and-coming Jonathan Schwartz had been appointed software executive vice president.